 RV Generators Require Maintenance

-Having a functioning power generator in your RV is so convenient for the owner that most motorhome owners, especially, cannot imagine not having one for their travels.
+Having a functioning power generator in your RV is so convenient when camping that most motorhome owners, cannot imagine not having one for their travels.

-Recently, my generator stopped operating on me.
-It had a little over 500 hours on the meter, but it had always been maintained properly.
+Recently, my ONAN generator stopped running for me while I was camping.
+It had a little over 500 hours on the meter, and it had always been maintained properly.

 Troubleshooting My RV Generator

-To find out what was wrong with my generator, I went through a thorough troubleshooting procedure, and eventually confirmed that the fuel pump on my generator was bad.
+To confirm what I thought was wrong with my generator, I went through a thorough troubleshooting procedure and eventually confirmed that the fuel pump on my generator was bad.

 During my diagnostics, I removed the cover of the generator and determined, among other things, that:

 - There were no loose connections visible.

 - The motor had oil in the reservoir.